Hoshaiah/demo-commit/cs-facts.md

 - **2025-09-29:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
 - **2025-09-29:** There are exactly 1024 bytes in a kibibyte (KiB), but 1000 in a kilobyte (kB).
 - **2025-09-29:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-09-29:** The halting problem is undecidable: no general algorithm can tell if any program will stop.